 Submission Author Comment Response Defense Housing Australia It was requested that Figure DAK be amended by: 1. extending the Flexible Housing Precinct to cover all parts of the site that have a minimum lot size of 200m 2 .
-Figure DAK has been amended. changing the location of the Collector Road to the eastern boundary of the Central Park.
-Straightening the linework representing the detention basins so that it is more reflective of areas which have been identified for basins.
+2. changing the location of the Collector Road to the eastern boundary of the Central Park.
+3. Straightening the linework representing the detention Figure DAK has been amended. representing the detention basins so that it is more reflective of areas which have been identified for basins.